SpringsFern/SpringsFern.github.io/docs/setup/vps/nginx-reverse-proxy.md

 In this step, we configure Nginx to:

-- Reverse proxy requests to TG-FileStream
+- Reverse proxy requests to tgfilestream
 - Handle HTTP traffic
 - Properly stream large files